Mr. Mistoffelees: Costume

 Although Eliot's poem is specific about Mistoffelees's appearance being "black from the ears to the tip of his tail", the practicalities of stage costume mean he is usually portrayed as a black-and-white tuxedo cat, as a pure black costume would be completely lost under stage lighting.
 He wears two costumes, a basic black hatched leotard with white chest and fluffy warmers through the majority of the show, and, for his feature song, a more glamorous black velvet and rhinestone costume, with a black jacket fitted with electric flashing lights to make for a more spectacular entrance.

 Notable casting

 The role of Mr. Mistoffelees was originated by Wayne Sleep in the West End in 1981, and by Timothy Scott on Broadway in 1982.
 Actors who have portrayed Mistoffelees onstage include Louie Spence, Gen Horiuchi and George de la Peña.
 In the 1998 DVD production of the show, Mistoffelees is portrayed by Jacob Brent, reprising his Broadway role.
 In the 2016 Broadway revival the part was played by Ricky Ubeda.

 Laurie Davidson portrayed him in the 2019 film adaptation.

 In popular culture

 In 1980 the British actor Paul Nicholas released the song Magical Mr Mistoffelees as a single.

 When Neil Patrick Harris hosted Saturday Night Live in 2009, Bobby Moynihan played Mr. Mistoffelees in a "Save Broadway" sketch.

+In The Adventure Zone Versus Dracula, Mr. Mistoffelees is a ghostly shopkeeper who resembles the musical character, selling monster hunting gear with his "shopkeeping turns".